SSWConsulting/SSW.Rules.Content/rules/consistent-code-style/rule.md

 The EditorConfig file specification is defined here https://editorconfig-specification.readthedocs.io/

-Most IDE's will automatically find and use a .editorconfig file to format code.
+Most IDEs will automatically find and use a .editorconfig file to format code.
 See https://devblogs.microsoft.com/visualstudio/visual-studio-17-1-preview-2-is-now-available/#keep-your-code-clean-automatically

 ::: good